apache/shardingsphere/docs/document/content/features/governance/management/registry-center.en.md

 ### Disable Replica Database

-Under read-write split scenarios, users can write `DISABLED` (case insensitive) to sub-nodes of data source name to disable replica database sources.
+Under primary-replica replication scenarios, users can write `DISABLED` (case insensitive) to sub-nodes of data source name to disable replica database sources.
 Delete `DISABLED` or the node to enable it.

 Zookeeper command is as follows: